 The Welsh Government (WG) and the Scottish Government (SG) use BERD data as a key indicator for measuring the performance of their respective economies within the UK, as well as to monitor and develop R&D policies which seek to increase R&D investment.

 HM Revenue and Customs (HMRC) use BERD data to support analysis and advice on policy development.
 BERD is one of the key data sources for policy evaluation.

 The Department for Finance and Personnel, Northern Ireland carry out their own annual survey into R&D and then provide ONS with the Northern Ireland business R&D data for inclusion in the UK published results.

 The Research and Development Society is a UK-based organisation formed to promote the better understanding of R&D in all its forms.
-It holds regular afternoon and evening meetings, usually at the Royal Society in London.
+It holds regular meetings, usually at the Royal Society in London.
 The Research and Development Society makes use of BERD data, as a key source of information, for understanding how much UK businesses are investing in R&D on an annual basis and to inform wider debates about R&D.